When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Preventing Mosquito Bites

-Use mosquito netting over the stroller.
-Dress your little one in lightweight, full-coverage clothing.
-For kids over two months, use mosquito repellant with DEET (10).
+Use mosquito netting over the stroller and dress your little one in lightweight, full-coverage clothing.
+For kids over two months, use a repellent containing DEET (10).

 Does Breast Milk Help Bug Bites?

-How Do You Know If a Bug Bite is Poisonous?
+How Do I Know If a Bug Bite Is Dangerous?

 Feedback: Was This Article Helpful?